 All sales are made "AS IS" without warranty of any nature and specifically with regard to the physical condition, acreage, suitability, zoning or validity of title to the property.
 If the property is occupied, the purchaser will have the responsibility of removing the occupants.
 A prospective purchaser is advised to contact his or her attorney before the sale regarding the rights of a purchaser at a judicial sale.
 The Court and the Commissioner make no warranties regarding the property whatsoever.
+During these COVI-19 times, a mask will be required (not provided) along with social distancing.

 TITLE SEARCH: It is strongly recommended that if you purchase property at a sale you have a title search done immediately to be sure all liens will be foreclosed against the property.
 Any objections to the sale must be made prior to confirmation of the sale and relief, if any, will be by order of the Circuit Judge.
 Confirmation usually takes place ten (10) days after the filing of the report of sale which is filed the day of the sale.